-Not many people know you could be fined up to £1,000 for parking on the road at night if you’re not facing the direction of the traffic – even though it’s perfectly legal during the day.
+Not many people know you can be fined up to £1,000 for parking on the road at night if you’re not facing the direction of the traffic – even though it’s perfectly legal during the day.

 This is because the rear reflectors on the back of a car make it visible to oncoming drivers in the dark.
-The rule only applies when you’re not parking in a designated area, though remember you can still be stung if someone else parked the car and you could have moved it.
+The rule only applies when you’re not parked in a designated area, though remember you can still be stung if someone else parked the car and you could have moved it.

 At night, you must always put your sidelights on when parked on the road or in a lay-by with a speed limit above 30mph.

-It’s not illegal to park on pavements but you must not block it for wheelchair-users, prams and other pedestrians are unable to get through.

-While some residential areas have narrow pavements and roads because they pre-date cars, choose where you park carefully.
+It’s not illegal to park on pavements but you must not block it for wheelchair-users, prams and other pedestrians who need to get by.
+Some residential areas have narrow pavements and roads because they pre-date cars, so choose where you park carefully.

-Although you won’t get fined under the current laws, your vehicle could be towed away if it is causing an obstruction.
+Although you won’t get fined under the current laws, your vehicle could be towed away if it’s causing an obstruction.

 But the rules are different for Londoners.
 Under rule 244 of the Highway Code, it’s forbidden to park either ‘partially or entirely’ on the pavement in London unless signs state otherwise.
-Break the law and you’ll be liable for a £70 fixed penalty charge.
+The footway parking ban also includes: